 After Mesa Arch, stop at the viewpoints on the west side of the main road to get some good morning light on the canyons to the west.

 This short Canyonlands hiking trail takes you to two separate Native American ruins.
 It’s not an easy hike; scrambling to the top of Aztec Butte takes some balance and grippy shoes.
-The trail is short though; you can explore all of it in two miles and just over an hour.
+The trail is short though and you can explore all of it in two miles and just over an hour.

 From the trailhead take the first left to Lower Butte.
 Climb on top of this, following the trail and staying to the west (right).
-Eventually you’ll see a worn trail descend to a ledge below the top.
+Eventually, you’ll see a worn trail descend to a ledge below the top.
 Scramble down to the ledge and explore some old granaries hidden in the overhang.

 Return down the butte and to the trail fork, this time turning left towards Aztec Butte.
 Scramble up where the trail is worn into the rock for the easiest route.
 And be careful, it can be slick!
 Stick to the right upon reaching the top and circle the butte in a counter-clockwise direction.
 You’ll see a small, well-preserved stone structure on the east side of the butte and get some great views of the canyons on the west side of the butte.